Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages: Selection in Time with Messages on a Communication Network

 \section{Selection in $O \lp \log n \rp$ Time with $O \lp n \log \log n \rp$ Messages on a Communication Network}

-We prove \refth{MainClaim} in this section.
-Our parallel algorithm for the distributed $k$-selection problem on a communication network ${\cal G}$ uses the weak halver ${\cal H}$ given by \refth{Halver} and three other AKS sorting networks as sub-components.
-Keep assuming that $n$ is a large power of 2 and the input array has elements of distinct values.
+We show \refth{MainClaim} in this section.
+Our parallel algorithm for the distributed $k$-selection problem on a communication network ${\cal G}$ mimics the comparator network ${\cal H}$ given by \refth{Halver} and three AKS sorting networks.
+Keep assuming that $n$ is a sufficiently large power of 6 and the inputs have distinct values.
 Let

-Choose $c=2$ in \refth{Halver}, so ${\cal H}$ is a weak $n \lg^{-2} n$-halver.
-All the expressions of array sizes in this section omit the floor or ceiling function.
-We first describe the algorithm focusing on the case $k=n/2$.
+Choose $c=2$ in \refth{Halver}, so the output of ${\cal H}$ includes less than $n \lg^{-2} n$ strangers.
+Numeric expressions in this section omit obvious floor/ceiling functions if any.
+We first describe the algorithm focusing on the case $k=\frac{n}{2}$.